-To give our harrowing current events perspective, let’s look back at one of the most bleak and secretive tragedies in our past.
-It is so secretive that my thoughtful guide in Oklahoma knew nothing about it, and I had to direct him to its site.
-It is the worst race riot in U.S. history.
+At the time of my trip to Tulsa, this tragic event was so secretive that my thoughtful guide in Oklahoma knew nothing about it, and I had to direct him to its site.
+It remains the worst race massacre in U.S. history.

-The time and place: The 1921 Tulsa Race Riot
+The time and place: The 1921 Tulsa Race Massacre

 Tulsa’s Greenwood District was once an affluent African-American community, nationally known as the Black Wall Street.
 During the segregated Jim Crow era of the 1920’s, most of Tulsa’s 10,000 African-American residents lived in Greenwood, which included 300 black-owned businesses, a thriving financial district, post office, churches, middle and upper-class homes, nationally-known doctors, lawyers, bankers, and, yes, millionaires.